Pharb/gulp-jira-todo/README.md

 Also, make sure you use a secure connection (i.e. https) to protect your username and password.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code using `npm run lint` and `npm test`.

 ## Release History
 See [Changelog.md](./Changelog.md)